r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 packages from [here](https://www.r-project.org/nosvn/winutf8/ucrt3/patches), so [tiff.diff](https://www.r-project.org/nosvn/winutf8/ucrt3/patches/CRAN/tiff.diff)
 is a patch for the tiff package discussed above.

+These patches have been created for most CRAN packages and several Bioconductor packages (so that all Bioconductor packages needed for CRAN packages are built), so package authors can currently just take them, review them, and incorporate in their packages, but eventually such changes have to be maintained in the packages.

 To create such a patch, get and unpack the sources